Zen 3: Features

 In Zen 3, a single 32MB L3 cache pool is shared among all 8 cores in a chiplet, vs. Zen 2's two 16MB pools each shared among 4 cores in a core complex, of which there were two per chiplet.
 This new arrangement improves the cache hit rate as well as performance in situations that require cache data to be exchanged among cores, but increases cache latency from 39 cycles in Zen 2 to 46 clock cycles and halves per-core cache bandwidth, although both problems are partially mitigated by higher clock speeds.
 Total cache bandwidth on all 8 cores combined remains the same due to power consumption concerns.
 L2 cache capacity and latency remain the same at 512KB and 12 cycles.
 All cache read and write operations are done at 32 bytes per cycle.

-Ryzen 6000 series, which was later released on April 1, 2022, introduced PCIe 4.0 and DDR5/LPDDR5 for the first time in an APU for the laptop and also introduced RDNA2 APU graphics to the PC.

-On April 20, 2022, AMD released the last member of the AM4 family, the 5800X3D.
-It features, for the first time in a desktop PC product, 3D-stacked vertical L3 cache, which in the size of an extra 64 MB on top of the usual 32 MB increases the total amount to 96 MB and brings tremendous performance improvements for gaming, rivalling the newest processors of the competition while being much more power efficient.
+On April 20, 2022, AMD released the R7 5800X3D.
+It features, for the first time in a desktop PC product, 3D-stacked vertical L3 cache.
+Its extra 64MB comes via a TSMC N7 (7nm) "3D V Cache" die direct copper to copper hybrid bonded right on top of the 8-core Zen 3 CCD's usual 32MB, increasing the CPU's total L3 cache capacity to 96MB and bringing significant performance improvements for gaming in particular; now rivalling contemporary high-end consumer processors while being much more power efficient and running on older, cheaper motherboards using affordable DDR4 memory.
+And despite now spanning multiple dies and being three times larger (96MB vs 32MB), the L3 cache's performance remains nearly identical; with X3D only adding around ≈+2ns via an additional three to four cycles of latency.
+It would later be followed by the Ryzen 5 5600X3D and Ryzen 7 5700X3D for lower-end market segments, and succeeded by the Ryzen 7000X3D family of 3D V Cache equipped Zen 4 processors on the newer socket AM5 platform.